 Insurance companies are increasingly denying payment of medical claims received from healthcare providers.
 A recent report found that 11% of claims were denied in 2022, which equates to 110,000 denied claims for the average-size health system.
-The rate of prior-authorization denials doubled in the past year alone and request-for-information denials, which essentially serve as pre-pay audits for payors, are increasing rapidly.
+The rate of prior-authorization denials doubled in the past year alone and request-for-information denials, which essentially serve as pre-pay audits for payers, are increasing rapidly.

 With financial pressures continuing to increase and operating margins continuing to compress, providers can’t afford not to implement effective denial management and prevention strategies.